PennLINC/grmpy2022/analyses/DataNarrative.md

 ##### Satisfied with results!

+### Pipeline Process

 7. Started setting up preprocessing for exemplars for processing pipelines.
+Path to exemplar dataset: /cbica/projects/GRMPY/project/curation/testing/exemplars_dir (datalad tracked)

 8. Preprocessing Pipelines
-### Path to exemplar dataset: /cbica/projects/GRMPY/project/curation/testing/exemplars_dir (datalad tracked)
    ## fMRIPrep run on CUBIC by Kahini Mehta
       - First ran  pipeline on one exemplar.
 Then proceeded to run all the subjects at once.
       - 231 subjects ran.
 Via grep checks, 230 were successful, while 1 failed (BBL 106071) due to no T1